 Going through a divorce can be an emotionally draining experience.
-Unfortunately, however, the emotional toll of a divorce can sometimes pale in comparison to the financial havoc that a divorce can wreck on your life.
-If you hire an attorney for your divorce, which any litigant should do if there is something at issue that you care about, whether that is your children, or your finances, then the costs of litigating a divorce can spiral out of control if you go in blindly.
-When going through a divorce, there are some basic rules of thumb that can assist you in trying to keep your head clear and your costs in check, so I have tried to break those down for you here in this month’s blog.
+Unfortunately, however, the emotional toll of a divorce can sometimes pale in comparison to the financial havoc that a divorce can wreak on your life.
+If you hire an attorney for your divorce, which any litigant should do if there is something at issue that you care about, whether that is your children or your finances, then the costs of litigating a divorce can spiral out of control if you go in blindly.
+When going through a divorce, there are some basic rules of thumb that can assist you in trying to keep your head clear and your divorce costs in check, so I have tried to break those down for you here in this month’s blog.

 1. Keep an Open Mind

 The biggest mistake some people make when going through their divorce is sticking to their preconceived notions of how the case should turn out.
 Many times people will listen to tales of the divorce from other family members, neighbors, friends and work colleagues, but since every divorce is different, too many times other people’s experiences will not match yours.
 Since each situation is truly unique, it becomes important to keep an open mind about different ways in which you might be able to resolve your case that you may not have considered before.
 Being flexible and reasonable will contribute to you saving money in the long run, so try not to remain fixated on predetermined outcomes.

 2. Leave Your Emotions at the Door

 Divorces lead to a whirlwind of emotions, running the gamut from sad and depressed, to angry and eventually, hopefully, to a feeling of peacefulness.
 Getting to that level, however, can be challenging, particularly where the wounds from the relationship are still fresh.
 The more you can try to check your emotions, and think with your head, as opposed to your heart, the more likely you will be to come to a reasonable resolution on your divorce.

 3. Don’t Contribute to Unnecessary Litigation